List of The Sopranos characters: Tony Blundetto

 In "The Test Dream", Phil and Billy Leotardo kill Angelo in retribution for Peeps' death.
 This drives Blundetto into a rage, and he tracks down the Leotardo brothers, wounding Phil and killing Billy.
-By the end of season 5, Tony Soprano is under heavy pressure to deliver his cousin to Johnny Sack (who has taken over his crime family after Little Carmine's abdication), explicitly so he can be tortured and killed by Phil Leotardo.
-After one of Soprano's associates is badly beaten by Phil, Tony realizes that he is putting everyone in his crime family in jeopardy by protecting his cousin.
+By the end of Season 5, Tony Soprano is under heavy pressure to deliver his cousin to Johnny Sack (who has taken over his crime family after Little Carmine's abdication), explicitly so he can be tortured and killed by Phil Leotardo.
+After one of Soprano's associates Benny Fazio is badly beaten by Phil, Tony Soprano realizes that he is putting everyone in his crime family in jeopardy by protecting his cousin.

-Tony is able to track down Blundetto at their uncle Pat Blundetto's farm and kills him with a shotgun in order to prevent his torture at the hands of Phil.
+Tony Soprano is able to track down Blundetto at their uncle Pat Blundetto's farm and kills him with a shotgun in order to prevent his torture at the hands of Phil.
 He then gives Blundetto's location to Johnny Sack.
 Later, Phil arrives to find Blundetto already dead and is furious to be deprived of his vengeance.
-Tony then tells Christopher to bury Blundetto secretly, and in one piece, off the premises.
-Tony and Johnny reach an accord over Blundetto's demise, although Phil remains unsatisfied.
+Tony Soprano then tells Christopher to bury Blundetto secretly, and in one piece, off the premises.
+Tony and Johnny reach an accord over Blundetto's demise, although Phil remains unsatisfied, and continues to have poor relations with Tony for the rest of the series.

 Rosalie Aprile

 Rosalie "Ro" Aprile is played by Sharon Angela.
 Rosalie is the widow of Jackie Aprile Sr., who died of cancer, and the mother of Jackie Aprile Jr. and Kelli Aprile.
 She is good friends with mob wives Carmela Soprano and Gabriella Dante, to whom she offers characteristically frank advice.
 One year after Jackie Sr.'s death, she started a relationship with mobster Ralph Cifaretto.
 Ralph encouraged Jackie Jr. as he became more and more involved in the family business, providing him with a gun, accepting payments from him, involving him in making collections, and offering advice.
 Jackie Jr. tried to make a name for himself by robbing a card game, but the heist went awry.

 Tony and Ralph decided that Jackie Jr. had to be killed, unbeknownst to Rosalie.
 The hit was carried out by Vito Spatafore, but Rosalie and the rest of the family were told that Jackie was killed by black drug dealers.
 Following her son's death, Rosalie sank into a prolonged period of mourning.
 Ralph began an affair with Janice Soprano, and Ralph soon broke up with Rosalie, claiming he was tired of her constant grief.
 Rosalie, angered by his selfishness, ordered him out of her home.
-Rosalie accompanied Carmela on a trip to Paris in the season 6 episode "Cold Stones".
+Rosalie continues to appear throughout the series, usually with Carmela, whom she accompanies on a trip to Paris in the Season 6 episode "Cold Stones".
 While there, she pursued a brief relationship with a much younger Frenchman named Michel.